shyamjames/JavaLabSem2/README.md

 9 10 11 12
 13 14 15 _          incomplete
 10. Display from n - 1 and 1-n using recursive functions.
+11. Create a program for adding, subtracting, multiplying and dividing two numbers using object-oriented concepts
+12. Create a class complex having real and imaginary as data members and provide function for read, display, add and multiply.
+13. Create a class for CString having a string data member and provide functions for read, display, compare(return Boolean value),add and concatenate.

+14. Create a class for a student having (sno, sname, sprogram) [example sno-1,sname- sanjay,sprogram-MCA].
+Provide functions for reading and displaying the same information.
+Also provide a function for comparing two student objects for equality.